In-patient luxury rehab center in Thailand

 Drug misuse becomes drug abuse when a person continues using a substance despite its negative effects and consequences on their health.
 People start abusing the drug to get that euphoric “high” feeling.

 They need to keep taking the drug to get the same effect.
-People with dependence may soon realize they can’t stop using the drug, which can turn into a full-blown addiction.
+People with dependence soon realize they can’t stop using the drug, which then turns into a full-blown addiction.
 For those dealing with tolerance to drug addiction, it’s crucial to talk to a specialist.

 3. Drug overdose

-Many factors can have a drastic impact on drug tolerance.
-Inconsistent access to drugs, shortages, disruptions in daily routines, and surroundings can all affect drug tolerance.
-They can also lead to a higher risk of overdose, particularly in individuals who use opioids.
+Numerous factors have a drastic impact on drug tolerance.
+Inconsistent access to drugs, shortages, disruptions in daily routines, and surroundings all affect drug tolerance.
+They additionally lead to a higher risk of overdose, particularly in individuals who use opioids.

-If you don’t have a tolerance or have a lower tolerance, then just a small increase in doses can amplify the risk of a drug overdose.
+If you don’t have a tolerance or have a lower tolerance, then just a small increase in doses is likely to amplify the risk of a drug overdose.

-If a person is aware of their drug tolerance, they might act overconfident.
-But, getting higher doses for a longer effect can make them lose control.
+If a person is aware of their drug tolerance, they tend to act overconfident.
+However, getting higher doses for a longer effect makes them lose control.
 At times such as these, people often mix different drugs.
-This can pose a threat to overall health and the risk of overdose.
+This poses a threat to overall health and the risk of overdose.

-According to recent facts about tolerance from CDC, almost 50% of drug overdose deaths involved the use of multiple drugs.
-Additionally, tolerance to a particular drug might also increase to other drugs in the same class.
+According to a publication titled, “Polysubstance Use Facts” last reviewed in February 2022 by the Centers for Disease Control and Prevention (CDC), almost 50% of drug overdose deaths involved the use of multiple drugs.
+Additionally, tolerance to a particular drug affects tolerance to other drugs in the same class by further increasing it.
 This is known as cross-tolerance.

-If an anti-anxiety pill isn’t managing dopamine levels properly, then a person might become more resistant to illegal substances that amplify the exact neurotransmitter, like methamphetamine.
+If an anti-anxiety pill isn’t managing dopamine levels properly, then a person becomes more resistant to illegal substances that amplify the exact neurotransmitter, like methamphetamine.
 Having a tolerance to methamphetamine is one of the first steps to developing a full-blown addiction, which is hard to control.

 How to prevent drug tolerance?

-• Consult with a healthcare practitioner: ask a doctor whether take a break or stop using the drug.
-The quality and potency of the medication could change.
-If there is a risk of cross-tolerance, the doctor can suggest using a different type of drug.
+• Consult with a healthcare practitioner: Ask a doctor whether to take a break or to stop using the medication altogether.
+The quality and potency of the medication possibly needs to be changed.
+If there is a risk of cross-tolerance, the doctor is likely to suggest using a different type of drug.

-• Use a journal: people who tend to forget the last time they took their medicine, may want to write it down in a journal.
+• Use a journal: People who tend to forget the last time they took their medicine need to write it down in a journal.
 That way, it’s easier to keep track of their doses and avoid missing a dose or taking more than the recommended amount.
-Using notes or other apps on a phone is also practical.
+Using notes or other apps on a phone is another practical method.

-• Consider using non-pharmacological products: while medicine remains a priority, especially in treating and managing serious illnesses, it could be practical to use natural products.
+• Consider using non-pharmacological products: While medicine remains a priority, especially in treating and managing serious illnesses, it is considered practical to use natural products as well.
 They often contain potent ingredients and a lower side-effect profile.

-• Get rid of unnecessary prescriptions: many people are keeping their unused medicine in the cabinet.
-But, if it’s well beyond its expiration date, it can do more harm than good.
+• Get rid of unnecessary prescriptions: Most people are keeping their unused medicine in the cabinet.
+However, if it’s well beyond its expiration date, it is highly likely to do more harm than good.

 What are the risks of drug tolerance?